aiven/devportal/docs/products/postgresql/howto/migrate-aiven-db-migrate.rst

 In order to use the **logical replication** method, you'll need the following:

-* PostgreSQL version is 10 or higher.
+* PostgreSQL® version is 10 or higher.
 * Sufficient access to the source cluster (either the ``replication`` permission or the ``aiven-extras`` extension installed).
 The extension allows you to perform publish/subscribe-style logical replication without a superuser account, and it is preinstalled on Aiven for PostgreSQL servers.
 See `Aiven Extras on GitHub <https://github.com/aiven/aiven-extras>`_.
 * An available replication slot on the destination cluster for each database migrated from the source cluster.